seelabs/scratch_docs/xls-xchainbridge.md

 1. The bridge signers list can be used to move funds from the account.
 Putting this list on the door account emphasizes this trust model.

 2. It allows for emergency action.
-If something goes very, very wrong, funds could still be moved if the entities on the signer list sign a regular transaction.
+If something goes very, very wrong, funds could still be moved if the entities on the signer list sign a regular `Payment` transaction.

-3. If the door account has multiple bridges, a strange use-case, but one that is currently supported.
-If the bridges share a common asset type, the trust model is the union of the signer's list.
-Keeping the signer's list on the account makes this explicit.

-4. It's a more natural way to modify bridge parameters.
+3. It's a more natural way to modify bridge parameters.

 ### 5.2.
 Transaction Replay Attacks

 Normally, account sequence numbers prevent transaction replay on the XRP Ledger.
-However, this bridge design allows moving funds from an account via transactions not sent by that account.
+However, this bridge design allows funds to move from an account via transactions not sent by that account (namely, the attestations submitted by the witness servers).
 All the information to replay these transactions are publicly available.
-This section describes how the different transaction prevent certain attacks - including transaction replay attacks.
+This section describes how the different transactions prevent certain attacks - including transaction replay attacks.

 To successfully run a `XChainClaim` transaction, the account sending the transaction must own the `XChainOwnedClaimID` ledger object referenced in the witness server's attestation.
-Since this claim ID is destroyed when the funds are successfully moved, the transaction cannot be replayed.
+Since this ledger object is destroyed when the funds are successfully moved, the transaction cannot be replayed.

 To successfully create an account with the `XChainCreateAccountCommit` transaction, the ordering number must match the current order number on the bridge ledger object.
 After the transaction runs, the order number on the bridge ledger object is incremented.
 Since this number is incremented, the transaction can not be replayed since the order number in the transaction will never match again.